 For Paul, pressing on and through his trials wasn't always easy.
 He had to contend with his people that looked for opportunities to kill him.
 At the same time, he radically confronted Roman culture and its paganism.
 But pressing in was Paul's unique "life force."
 And make no mistake, everyone has a life force working and operating because they are pressing into something.
 Perhaps it is to make their family life better.
 They press for more money, which can be an obsession, and equally press in for advancement up the corporate ladder.
 People press in to move up the ministry ladder.
 God's people are pressing in during times of prayer also.
 On Sabbath, they are pressing in.
 As we offer the sacrifice of our praises and offerings, we are pressing in.

 You see, pressing in simply means that if I expect God to do something, I presume that God is expecting me to do something also.
-We always come back to this life of faith that is forever moving like a river's current, and this principle of motion.
+We always come back to this life of faith that is forever moving like a river's current and this principle of motion.
 Therefore, pressing in as Paul modeled for us is essential.
 Often though, we relax our efforts to press in, don't we?
 Often we don't know why.
 Then what causes such a cessation of pressing in?
 It can be precipitated by a religious spirit, a hardened heart, a spirit of hopelessness, or too much worldliness, and a spirit of materialism.
 We can have too much that comes too easily.
 Then we begin to feel self-sufficient.
 We can take for granted this wonderful gift of life.
 What is it for you?
 Paul was different.

-Clearly, Paul understood that to build the kingdom of God required strong hands.
+Clearly, Paul understood that building the kingdom of God required strong hands.
 Others need discerning eyes, while others have discerning ears to hear what the builder cannot.
 Fundamentally, Paul understood the harmony of each other and the importance of interlocking spiritual gifts and abilities.
 Paul had something special, though, and I believe it came from his relationship with his Abba Father.
 Perhaps his Jewish culture provides some insight.

 PAUL KNEW THE